 All positions are closed at this time.
 However, resumes may be sent to email@example.com to be kept on file for future opportunities.

 To integrate the Endowment into the existing fabric of our community, it will be imperative to cultivate strong partnerships with entities and individuals that will further amplify the reach of our impact.
 Check back here for future opportunities to get involved.
-The NHCE community advisory council (CAC) application period closed May 13, 2022.
-The council will be announced in June.
+The NHCE community advisory council (CAC) application period is currently closed.

 Community Advisory Council